Acid mantle, you can be forgiven for thinking it is the name of a psychedelic pop band.

 But what exactly does that mean?
 And is there anything you can do about it?

-It’s a protective slightly acidic film that sits on the skins surface, acting as the interface between you and the world.
+This protective acid mantle – also referred to as the “hydro-lipid film” – is a protective and slightly acidic film that sits on your skin’s surface, acting as the interface between you and the world.

-It’s a unique micro-flora that’s made up of strange secretions which cover the entire surface of your skin.
+As far as skin structure goes, we have to admit it’s pretty cool; there is a unique micro-flora made up of strange secretions covering the entire surface of your skin.

-- The oily secretions originate in the sebaceous glands
+- the oily secretions originate in the sebaceous glands

-- The water phase is from perspiration in the sweat glands, which exhibit a powerful bactericidal effect
+- the water phase is from perspiration in the sweat glands, which exhibit a powerful bactericidal effect

-- Secretions also come from our natural moisturising factor
+- secretions also come from our natural moisturising factor

 All of which helps to keep your skin gorgeous and healthy.

-The anatomy of your acid mantle
+The Anatomy of the acid mantle